 If you want to keep moving – keep moving!
 We are in a cycling group which consists of older adults from 50 to 94!
 They are not shy in telling us that once they’ve given up their bikes, they will be unlikely to ever cycle again.
 So they keep going.

-Time and freedom to travel as we grow older
+Time and freedom to traveling as you grow older

 Though there’s no way to really ‘increase your chance’ of independence, seniors can make travel a priority.
 You can’t be a support to others without caring for yourself.
 Travel gives you time away from your day to day worries and nourishes your soul.